camerondavison/camerondavison.com/_posts/2020-08-28-utrakr-terraform.md

 going to help with this.
 In the same way that using a VCS is critical to writing software systems, it is also critical to managing software systems.

-## VCS for infrastructure is good by why Terraform?
+## VCS for infrastructure is good but why Terraform?

 Terraform is unique to other platforms such as [saltstack](https://www.saltstack.com/) and [ansible](https://www.ansible.com/) because of it use of a state file.
 The state file is